FOR SCHOOLS & DISTRICTS

 • Every student thrives with a rich, inclusive curriculum: Where ethnic studies and social justice are woven into daily learning, sparking critical thinking and empowering young minds.

-• A pipeline of future Black educators is built from within your district: Where high school students are inspired to pursue teaching careers, strengthening your faculty for years to come.
+• A pipeline of future equity-centered educators is built from within your district: Where high school students are inspired to pursue teaching careers, strengthening your faculty for years to come.

 That's the vision of Project Sankofa's Next Black Educator Workforce (NBEW).